Blendify/blender-manual/blender_docs/manual/data_system/the_outliner.rst

    Use :kbd:`X` to delete the selected datablock(s).

 Expanding one level
-   Use :kbd:`Numpad+` to expand one level down in the tree-list.
+   Use :kbd:`NumpadPlus` to expand one level down in the tree-list.

 Collapsing one level
-   Use :kbd:`Numpad-` to collapse one level up in the tree-list.
+   Use :kbd:`NumpadMinus` to collapse one level up in the tree-list.

 Expanding/collapsing everything
    Use :kbd:`A` to expand/collapse all levels of the tree-list.